Institute of International Education: Operations

-Budapest, Kyiv, Bratislava, Amman, Accra, Johannesburg, Lahore, Delhi, Beijing, Tokyo, and Kuala Lumpur.

-Current programs and services
+IIE is governed by a board of trustees with input from advisory bodies and executive staff.
+As of March 2026, the IIE is led by president and CEO Jason Czyz.

-The institute (IIE) governs more than 200+ programs serving more than 27,000 people from 185 nations each year.
+IIE governs more than 200+ programs serving more than 27,000 people from 185 nations each year.
 The focal point of the programs includes Fellowship and Scholarship Management, Higher Education Institutional Development, Emergency Student and Scholar Assistance, Leadership Development, and International Development.
 The programs involve participation in the US and abroad.

-Research and publications
+IIE headquarters are located in New York City; regional offices are located in Washington D.C., Chicago, Denver, Houston, and San Francisco in the United States.
+IIE's global network is composed of 18 offices and affiliates, 600+ staff, and 1,600 higher education partners worldwide.
+Each office networks local colleges, universities, and NGOs to administer regional programs as well as ensure the goals of sponsors are fulfilled.
+IIE also administers 14 Regional Educational Advising Coordinators (REACs) who provide training, resources, and mentoring to support the U.S. Department of State's network of EducationUSA advisers.
+Current REACs are located in the following cities around the world: Lima, Mexico City, Rio de Janeiro, Budapest, Kyiv, Bratislava, Amman, Accra, Johannesburg, Lahore, Delhi, Beijing, Tokyo, and Kuala Lumpur.

 IIE conducts applied research and policy analysis in the field of international student mobility.
 Through research and program evaluations, IIE provides advising and counseling on international education and opportunities abroad.
 IIE's publications, reports, and policy papers also provide resources for students and advisers, domestic and international governmental agencies, non-governmental organizations, and foundations.
 Some of IIE's research projects include Open Doors, Project Atlas, and the Global Education Research Reports.

-Revenue

-In the year 2016, the institute's revenue totaled $592,227,753, with assets of US$141,678,650 (2016).
+In 2016, IIE reported revenue of $592,227,753, expenses of $593,244,786, and assets of $141,678,650.

-Governance

-IIE is governed by a board of trustees with input from advisory bodies and executive staff.
-The current president and CEO is Allan E. Goodman.

-Ratings

 In 2017, Charity Navigator gave the organization a score of 89.86.